pixolin/onepager-highlight/README.md

 ## Description ##

-WordPress automatically adds a CSS class `.current-menu-item` to the menu item of the navigation menu that links to the current page.
-For normal websites, where the menu links to different webpages, this is a nice function.
-With onepagers however, it is irritating when the links to _all_ sections are highlighted at once, as they are all on the same web page.
+By default, WordPress adds a CSS class `.current-menu-item` to all menu items of your navigation menu, that link to the current webpage.
+That is not desired, if you want to use a navigation menu with several links to sections within the same page (typically for a onepager).

-This plugin removes the CSS class `.current-menu-item` from all links in the menu, _except the first_.
-If you click on a link to another link, the class gets added to this link.
-As a result, only the clicked link of the section gets highlighted.
+This plugin

+* uses some JavaScript magic to keep the CSS class `.current-menu-item` only for the *first* link in the menu,
-Additionally the plugin also adds a smooth scrolling animation to the links.
+* adds a smooth scrolling animation to slide (not jump) to sections of the website and
+* highlights the link to the currently displayed section for better orientation.

+To use the plugin, first create your onepager webpage and add IDs to your sections in text mode of your editor, e.g. `<h2 id="summary">Summary</h2>`.
+Then go to design > menus and create a menu with individual links, e.g. `https://example.com/onepager#summary`.

 ## To do

-Switch classes when scrolling to other sections (handy for sticky menus).
+Add customizer settings to alter scrolling speed and menu height.

 ## Installation ##